Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

    7. Use the deciphering algorithm to recover the signatures and stream URLs.
    8. Identify the most optimal stream and download it.

-If you have any questions or just want a more in-depth look at how all the pieces fit together, feel free to go through [YoutubeExplode's source code](https://github.com/YoutubeExplode).
-It's fairly well documented and should be a decent reference point for anyone interested in building a similar library or tool.
+If you have any questions or just want a more in-depth look at how all the pieces fit together, feel free to go through [YoutubeExplode's source code on GitHub](https://github.com/Tyrrrz/YoutubeExplode).
+It's fairly well documented and should be a decent reference point for anyone interested in building their own YouTube downloader.